KrisValchev/PeakFit/README.md

 Admin
 - Oversee all user roles, events, and programs via the admin page.

-❗ User can become Trainer by filling in a field with a his phone number
+❗ User can become Trainer by filling in a field with his phone number

 🧑‍💻 Technologies Used